scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

 ...................
 From the point of view of application writers, using a specializer means installing it and using the domain-specific classes defined by the specializer, while following the conventions outlined in the specializer documentation.
+Thus, application writers never leave the Python world.
-As a concrete example of a non-trivial specializer, we have implemented a specializer for structured grid (stencil) calculations, which provides a ``StencilKernel`` class and a ``StencilGrid`` class (the latter is for the grid over which the stencil operates; it uses NumPy internally).
-An application writer merely needs to subclass the ``StencilKernel`` class and within this subclass, define a function ``kernel()`` which operates on ``StencilGrid`` instances.
+As a concrete example of a non-trivial specializer, our structured grid (stencil) specializer provides a ``StencilKernel`` class and a ``StencilGrid`` class (the grid over which a stencil operates; it uses NumPy internally).
+An application writer  subclasses the ``StencilKernel`` class and overrides the function ``kernel()``, which operates on ``StencilGrid`` instances.
-As long as the defined kernel function is restricted to the class of stencils outlined in the documentation, it will be specialized; otherwise the program will still run in pure Python.
+If the defined kernel function is restricted to the class of stencils outlined in the documentation, it will be specialized; otherwise the program will still run in pure Python.

 An example using our stencil specializer's constructs is shown in Figure :ref:`exampleapp`.

 Specializer Writers
 ...................
+Specializer writers start with an existing ELL solution of a particular problem type on particular hardware.
+Such solutions are devised by human experts who may be different from the specializer writer, e.g. numerical-analysis researchers or autotuning researchers.
+The specializer writer's task is to factor this working solution into (a) a set of ELL source code templates, (b) optionally a set of rules for transforming the DAST of this type of problem in order to realize the optimizations present in the ELL code, (c) some transformation code to drive the entire process.

 Specializer writers use Asp infrastructure to build their domain-specific translators.
 In Asp, we provide two ways to generate low-level code: templates (using Mako [Mako]_) and abstract syntax tree (AST) transformation.
 For many kinds of computations, using templates is sufficient to translate from Python to C++, but for others, phased AST transformation allows application programmers to express arbitrary computations to specialize.
+At runtime, then, the input to the specialization process is one or more templates of ELL source code, optionally a set of methods for transforming or optimizing the AST corresponding to the problem instance, and some Python code to drive the process of assembling the snippets and/or transforming the DAST.

+[need diagram showing human expert, strategy consisting of templates and AST transformation rules (for each of N platforms), app writer, Asp, generated code; i think can be made redundant with fig 1; i'll supply a hand drawn diagram as example]

 In the structured grid specializer, the user-defined stencil kernel is first translated into a Python AST, and analyzed to see if the specializer can produce correct code.
 If the application